hamza-cskn/obliviate-invs/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: Feature request
+name: Feature Request
 about: Use this when you have a good idea.
-title: ''
+title: "[FEATURE REQUEST]"
 labels: enhancement
 assignees: hamza-cskn